egordm/boosters/design/analysis/design_challenges_and_tradeoffs.md

 ### Challenge

-XGBoost's `ArrayTreeLayout` unrolls only the **top 6 levels** of each tree into contiguous arrays for faster traversal.
+XGBoost's `UnrolledTreeLayout` unrolls only the **top 6 levels** of each tree into contiguous arrays for faster traversal.
 Why not unroll the entire tree?

 ```cpp
 /* Ad-hoc value.